jayant933/Sentinel-EDR/edr_project/README.md

-# SENTINEL — Mini Endpoint Detection & Response (EDR) System
+# SENTINEL — Endpoint Detection & Response (EDR) System

 An educational, defensive-security project that monitors a computer in real time, detects suspicious process/file/network behavior, does